GESTATIONAL SURROGACY LAW MISSISSIPPI

 In general, Mississippi surrogacy courts do grant pre-birth orders, although their availability is often based on the judge overseeing the surrogacy case.
 Because the state tends to favor heterosexual couples, straight couples can usually obtain a pre-birth order, regardless of their marital status or whether they use a donated egg, sperm, or embryo.

-Same-sex couples and LBGT+ intended parents may have a more difficult time establishing their parental rights in a Mississippi surrogacy, but its likely that they can also obtain a pre-birth order, no matter their marital status.
+Same-sex couples and LBGT+ intended parents may have a more difficult time establishing their parental rights in a Mississippi surrogacy, but it’s likely that they can also obtain a pre-birth order, no matter their marital status.

 Q: Is Same-Sex Surrogacy Legal in Mississippi?